mlizchap/redux-basics/README.md

     ```
 ### Wire up the reducer to component (component --> container)
 - containers = a component connected to redux
+- connect = a function that connects a component to the redux store.
+The component can call an action creator and dipatch a new action.
 - to make a component a container user `connect`
     ```javascript
     import { connect } from 'react-redux'